- Everyday multiscreening

 - Please note that the section 'Acknowledgements (Dankwoord)' (pp. 185-189) is not included in the thesis downloads.

-Chapter 3: Insight into everyday media use with multiple screens (Embargo until 16 June 2019)
+Chapter 3: Insight into everyday media use with multiple screens (Embargo up to and including 16 June 2019)

-Chapter 6: The facilitating role of task relevance (Embargo until 16 June 2019)
+Chapter 6: The facilitating role of task relevance (Embargo up to and including 16 June 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.